 ELF competition to produce artwork representing women with COPD

-UPDATE: Despite the ongoing COVID-19 pandemic this competition is still taking place.
-We strongly advise that you use only the resources that you have available and do not reccommend leaving your house at this stage to create the art piece.
-Please do not come into close contact with people with COPD at this time.
+UPDATE: In light of the ongoing COVID-19 pandemic, we strongly advise that you use only the resources that you have available to you at this present time and do not recommend leaving your house at this stage to create the art piece.
+Please do not come into physical contact with people with COPD at this time as patients with underlying respiratory conditions should not be put at unnecessary risk.
 For further information about COVID-19 please see our COVID-19 information page.

 On International Women’s Day, we have teamed up with Andrew McIvor and the McIvor Medicine Professional Corporation to launch a competition to commission an artist to produce a series of images representing women with chronic obstructive pulmonary disease (COPD).